Gum Disease

 Get In Touch

-1- Gingivitis
+Gingivitis

-2- Periodontitis
+Periodontitis

-Untreated Gingivitis can advance to “periodontitis” effecting the gums, bone and the entire tooth to bone attachment system.
-In periodontitis, gums spaces (called “pockets”) are formed between the gums and the bone that become infected.
-If the pockets extend below the gum line the immune system initiate a reaction to fight the invading bacteria which results in the break down the bone and connective tissue that hold teeth in place.
-If not treated, the bones, gums, and tissue that support the teeth are destroyed.
-The teeth may eventually become loose and have to be removed.
+Untreated Gingivitis can advance to “Periodontitis”.
+This is a process that affects the gums, bone and the entire tooth to bone attachment system.
+In Periodontitis, gum spaces (called “pockets”) are formed between the gums and the bone that become infected.
+If the pockets extend below the gum line the immune system initiates a reaction to fight the invading bacteria, which results in the break down of the bone support and connective tissue that hold teeth in place.

 How is Gum Disease (Periodontitis) treated?

-The main goal of treatment is to manage and control the disease as it is generally not curable.
+The main goal of treatment is to manage and control the disease, as it is generally not curable.
 The number and types of treatment will vary, depending on the extent of the disease.
 Any type of treatment requires that the patient keep up good daily care at home and changing certain behaviours, such as quitting smoking, as a way to improve treatment outcome.
 There are two main types of treatment currently available depending on the extend of the disease.
 Non-Surgical (scaling and root plaining) as a first phase, if no respond or in cases where the damage to the bone and attachment system is severe, surgical management is used.

-None Surgical Deep Cleaning
+Non Surgical Deep Cleaning

 (Scaling and Root Planning) in this phase, the plague is removed through a deep-cleaning method called scaling and root planning.
 Scaling means scraping off the tartar from above and below the gum line.
 Root planning removes the deposits along the root service inside the pockets, this helps remove bacteria that contribute to the disease.